aperezg97/MoviesAppFrontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## API BASE URL

+The API is meant to run on http://localhost:5161 for this project, if the domain or port is different please update it here before running the app:
+`src\environment\environment.ts`